Trained Vs. Competent Employees

 What it Means to Be Competent Vs. Being Trained

 In recent years, the idea of competency management has become increasingly popular in various industries.
-According to Peter Holtmann, “Competency is best described as the demonstration of acquired skills against an expected outcome.”
+According to business excellence consultant Peter Holtmann, “Competency is best described as the demonstration of acquired skills against an expected outcome.”
 The difference between being trained and being competent is that a competent employee has completed a set of requirements and can perform to expectations in the field consistently.
 Typically, a trained employee has only completed one component of a potential competency model.
 In another article we outline how competency management improves Learning Management System trainings.
 That is not to say all trained employees are incompetent, but it is far more difficult to track and prove competence based solely on trainings.

 Competency is achieved through the combination of multiple levels of knowledge acquisition.
 This could include training courses, prior education, skills development and more.
 It takes time, effort, and dedication to become competent, but the payoff is well worth it.
 Greater efficiency and effectiveness, improved quality, and lower costs can all result from prioritizing competency over training programs alone.